-Jude Munro is experienced in guiding large complex organisations both as a non-executive director.
+Jude Munro is experienced in guiding large complex organisations both as a non-executive director and CEO.
 She has been board chair of Australia’s fourth largest water utility, a State Planning Authority, a director of a national aviation business, an airport, a state transit authority, a bus company, a development company, and a director of one of Australia’s largest not-for-profits with a $1.3B budget and chair of Australia’s first pride centre.
-She also provides advice to organisations on strategic planning, governance and leadership (approximately 30 to date).
+She also provides advice to organisations on strategic planning, governance and leadership.

 Jude’s experience with the Uniting Church community services includes being a Director of UnitingCare Queensland from 2010 to 2016.